sulmandvlpr/Livecycle-libraries-/README.md

-Working of Lifecycle libraryies  Viewmodel and LiveData.
+Working of Lifecycle libraries  Viewmodel and LiveData.